 What’s the Difference?

 The main difference between Perfect Pitch and Relative Pitch can be seen if you’re singing with a group of friends.

 The one with Perfect Pitch could say “Let’s start this song in F” and start singing a melody perfectly on the note F.

 The friend with Relative Pitch then would be good at harmonizing with the melody, or adding notes above or below it to make it sound more interesting.

-A person would Perfect Pitch would know the first the first note of Elvis’ “Can’t Help Falling in Love With You” is a D, and the person with Relative Pitch would know that the next note is an A, because it is a Perfect 5th above the first note (D ⇨ A is a Perfect 5th).
+A person would Perfect Pitch would know the first note of Elvis’ “Can’t Help Falling in Love With You” is a D, and the person with Relative Pitch would know that the next note is an A because it is a Perfect 5th above the first note (D ⇨ A is a Perfect 5th).

-Perfect Pitch is also a lot more rare – many trained musicians have Relative Pitch, and some can even train to get such good Relative Pitch that it sounds like they have Perfect Pitch.
+Perfect Pitch is also a lot rarer – many trained musicians have Relative Pitch, and some can even train to get such good Relative Pitch that it sounds like they have Perfect Pitch.

 However, only about 4% of musicians are known to have actually Perfect Pitch.

 However, having one, both, or neither doesn’t help or hinder your musical ability.

 So that’s the difference between Perfect and Relative Pitch!